Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “Then do it.”
 Father Abramo says coldly.

 Numeron tries to press the blade against the priest’s throat, but a flash of light between them forces him back, knocking him off his feet.
-Father Abramo brandishes a shard of light in the shape of a shield: “amazing, aren’t they?
-Arcana–gifts from the stars.”

-Nika raises her pistol, shoots at the cultists and sends one spinning to the floor.
-But the other one rushes at her.
-She raises her pistol and fires again, but the bullet ricochets off his skull, sending blood into his eyes.
+The other one rushes at her.
+She turns her pistol and fires again, but the bullet ricochets off his skull.
+Blood spills into his eyes.
 He sinks his axe into her chest.

-Flinch runs to close the door, still hearing the roar of the chainsaw outside.
+Flinch runs to close the door.
+He can still hear the roar of the chainsaw from outside.
 He slides the iron crossbar closed.
-He turns to see Nika collapsing on the floor.
-He sprints for the monk, bringing down his gavel and bludgeoning him to a pulp.
+Turns to see Nika collapsing on the floor.
+A cultist stands over her, he’s wiping blood from his face with the sleeve of his dark robes.

 Sparks fly as the groundskeeper starts cutting through the iron holding closed the doors.

-From the floor, Numeron fires his musket.
-The birdshot breaks against the shield of light, scattering particulates into the air.
 Abramo casts the dimming arcana aside and steps through the smoke, closing the distance.
 He leans down and rips the musket from Numeron’s hands.

 He pulls the dagger from Numeron’s hand.

-The chainsaw revs, the door swings open, the groundskeeper steps into the temple.
+The chainsaw revs.
+The door swings open.
+The groundskeeper steps into the temple.

 “Stop!”
-Abramo shouts to the groundskeeper, now raising his chainsaw over his head.
-“Let them go… Let them go to Her.
+Abramo shouts to the groundskeeper, “let them go… Let them go to Her.
 They will see for themselves.”

 Abramo gestures toward the dark, “follow the Farm Trail… you will see.”